DSB/oTranCe/docs/README.txt

 </VirtualHost>

-Set up MySql tables:

--- todo

-Set configuration:

-- Open the file application/configs/defaultConfig.dist.ini
-- Edit the params and set them to your needs
-- Save the file as "defaultConfig.ini" in the same folder (application/configs/)
+- start the application in your browser by calling the url of your vhost
+- log in using the username "Tester" and the password "test"